 Spur Creative have a great track record of making giant props for a variety of events such as; theatre productions, art installations and promotional campaigns.
 Giant props are a great way to advertise your product because of their immediate impact in any given setting.

-How we make our giant props
+How we Make our Giant Props

-We made a giant ‘magic tap’ for a company showing at The Boat Show, the tap had to look as though it was magically suspended in mid-air with water pouring from the spout.
-Not only was this a great visual impact because of its size but also the added bonus of real water really gave this prop an amazing presence at the show.
-As with all giant props, the huge presence really gives a boost to your brand, product or promotion
+We made a giant ‘magic tap’ for a company showing at The Boat Show.
+The tap had to look as though it was magically suspended in mid-air with water pouring from the spout.
+Not only was this a great visual impact because of its size, but, the added bonus of real water really gave this prop an amazing presence at the show.
+As with all giant props, the huge presence really gives a boost to your brand, product or promotion.

-- A giant tap for the Boat Show
+- A giant tap for the Boat Show.

 - Giant toy soldier props and giant crayon props for Polo Ralph Lauren.

 - Giant prop cartoon characters for Cartoon Network.

 - Giant dart for William Hill World Darts Championship.

 - Giant t-shirts for 500 Days of Summer film marketing campaign.